South Koreans grow younger overnight as the country changes how it counts people’s ages

 Staying the same is the country’s legal age for drinking and smoking, which are allowed from Jan.
 1 of the year a person turns 19 in their international age, regardless of whether their birthday has passed.

-The new law doesn’t affect when South Korean males become eligible to serve their mandatory military duties, which is from Jan.
+The new law doesn’t affect when South Korean males become eligible to serve their mandatory military duty, which is from Jan.
 1 of the year they turn 18 in international age.

 Changing those age regulations would require revisions of the country’s youth protection and military service laws, the government legislation ministry said.

-Lee Wan-kyu, the government legislation minister, said in a statement the new law is mostly aimed at reducing confusion in daily life and inspiring a change in “social perception” toward a more rational way of counting ages.
+Lee Wan-kyu, the government legislation minister, said the new law is mostly aimed at reducing confusion in daily life and inspiring a change in “social perception” toward a more rational way of counting ages.

 Promoting international age as a social standard could be important in areas like healthcare.
-For example, a child could be at risk if his or her parents see a cough syrup instruction that reads “20ml for 12 years and older” and think it means the so-called “Korean age,” the ministry said in a news release.
+For example, a child could be at risk if his or her parents see a cough syrup instruction that reads “20 ml for 12 years and older” and think it means the “Korean age,” the ministry said in a statement.

-There have also been instances where public transport users demand refunds after paying for their children’s fares, thinking the free rides given to children under 6 meant their Korean age.
+There have also been instances in which public transport users demanded refunds after paying for their children’s fares, thinking the free rides given to children under 6 meant their Korean age.

 Differing age interpretations inspired a major dispute in 2004 at a dairy company, Namyang, after unionists and management disagreed over the terms of their collective bargaining agreement that allowed the company to gradually reduce the salaries of employees aged 56 or older.